IIIF/api/source/api/presentation/2.0/index.md

     Usage:
     {: .usage}
-    * A manifest _must_{: .rfc} have a label, and it _should_{: .rfc} be the name of the physical object or title of the intellectual work that it embodies.
+    * A manifest _MUST_ have a label, and it _SHOULD_ be the name of the physical object or title of the intellectual work that it embodies.
-    * A sequence  _may_{: .rfc} have a label, and if there are multiple sequences in a single manifest then they _must_{: .rfc} have labels.
-The label _should_{: .rfc} briefly convey the nature of sequence, such as "Current Page Order".
+    * A sequence  _MAY_ have a label, and if there are multiple sequences in a single manifest then they _MUST_ have labels.
+The label _SHOULD_ briefly convey the nature of sequence, such as "Current Page Order".
-    * A canvas _must_{: .rfc} have a label, and it _should_{: .rfc} be the page label such as "p.
+    * A canvas _MUST_ have a label, and it _SHOULD_ be the page label such as "p.
 1" or "folio 1 recto".
-    * A content resource _may_{: .rfc} have a label, and if there is a choice of content resource for the same canvas, then they _must_{: .rfc} have labels.
-The label _should_{: .rfc} be a brief description of the resource, such as "black and white" versus "color photograph"
+    * A content resource _MAY_ have a label, and if there is a choice of content resource for the same canvas, then they _MUST_ have labels.
+The label _SHOULD_ be a brief description of the resource, such as "black and white" versus "color photograph"

 metadata
 :   A list of short descriptive entries given as pairs of human readable label and value to be displayed by the client to the user.
-The value _should_{: .rfc} be either simple HTML, including links and text markup, or plain text, and the label _should_{: .rfc} be plain text.
-There are no semantics conveyed by this information, and clients _should not_{: .rfc} use it for discovery or other purposes.
+The value _SHOULD_ be either simple HTML, including links and text markup, or plain text, and the label _SHOULD_ be plain text.
+There are no semantics conveyed by this information, and clients _SHOULD NOT_ use it for discovery or other purposes.
 This pool of descriptive pairs should be able to be displayed in a tabular form in the user interface.
 A pair might be used to convey the author of the work, information about its creation, a brief physical description, or ownership information, amongst other use cases.
 The client is not expected to take any action on this information beyond displaying the label and value.
 An example pair of label and value might be a label of "Author" and a value of "Jehan Froissart".
-The client _should_{: .rfc} display the pairs in the order provided by the description.
-Clients _should_{: .rfc} have a way to display the information about manifests and canvases, and _may_{: .rfc} have a way to view the information about other resources.
+The client _SHOULD_ display the pairs in the order provided by the description.
+Clients _SHOULD_ have a way to display the information about manifests and canvases, and _MAY_ have a way to view the information about other resources.

     Usage:
     {: .usage}
-    * A manifest _should_{: .rfc} have metadata pairs associated with it describing the object or work.
+    * A manifest _SHOULD_ have metadata pairs associated with it describing the object or work.
-    * A sequence _may_{: .rfc} have metadata pairs associated with it to describe the difference between it and other sequences.
+    * A sequence _MAY_ have metadata pairs associated with it to describe the difference between it and other sequences.
-    * A canvas _may_{: .rfc} have metadata pairs associated with it to describe particular features of that canvas compared to others.
+    * A canvas _MAY_ have metadata pairs associated with it to describe particular features of that canvas compared to others.
-    * A content resource _may_{: .rfc} have metadata pairs associated with it.
+    * A content resource _MAY_ have metadata pairs associated with it.

 description
 :   A longer-form prose description of the object, intended to be conveyed to the user as a full text description, rather than a simple label and value.
 It can duplicate any of the above information, along with additional information required for the understanding of the digitized object, description of the physical object, bibliographic information and so forth.
-Like with the pairs in `metadata`, clients _should_{: .rfc} have a way to display the information about manifests and canvases, and _may_{: .rfc} have a way to view the information about other resources.
+Like with the pairs in `metadata`, clients _SHOULD_ have a way to display the information about manifests and canvases, and _MAY_ have a way to view the information about other resources.

     Usage:
     {: .usage}
-    * A manifest _should_{: .rfc} have a description that describes the object or work.
+    * A manifest _SHOULD_ have a description that describes the object or work.
-    * A sequence _may_{: .rfc} have a description to further explain how it differs from other sequences.
+    * A sequence _MAY_ have a description to further explain how it differs from other sequences.
-    * A canvas _may_{: .rfc} have a description to describe particular features of the view.
+    * A canvas _MAY_ have a description to describe particular features of the view.
-    * A content resource _may_{: .rfc} have a description.
+    * A content resource _MAY_ have a description.

 thumbnail
 :   A small image that represents the content of the object, such as the title page or significant image.
 It is _recommended_{: .rfc} that a [IIIF Image API][3] service be available for this image for rescaling.

     Usage:
     {: .usage}
-    * A manifest _should_{: .rfc} have a thumbnail image that represents the entire object or work.
+    * A manifest _SHOULD_ have a thumbnail image that represents the entire object or work.
-    * A sequence _may_{: .rfc} have a thumbnail, particularly if there are multiple sequences in a single manifest.
-Each of the thumbnails _should_{: .rfc} be different.
+    * A sequence _MAY_ have a thumbnail, particularly if there are multiple sequences in a single manifest.
+Each of the thumbnails _SHOULD_ be different.
-    * A canvas _may_{: .rfc} have a thumbnail, particularly if there are multiple images or resources that make up the representation.
+    * A canvas _MAY_ have a thumbnail, particularly if there are multiple images or resources that make up the representation.
-    * A content resource _may_{: .rfc} have a thumbnail, particularly if there is a choice of resource.
+    * A content resource _MAY_ have a thumbnail, particularly if there is a choice of resource.

 ####  4.2.
 Rights and Licensing Fields

 attribution
-:   A human readable label that _must_{: .rfc} be displayed when the resource it is associated with is displayed or used.
+:   A human readable label that _MUST_ be displayed when the resource it is associated with is displayed or used.
 For example this could be used to present copyright or ownership, or simply an acknowledgement of the owning and/or publishing institutions.

     Usage:
     {: .usage}
-    * Any resource _may_{: .rfc} have an attribution label
+    * Any resource _MAY_ have an attribution label

 logo
 :   A small image that represents an individual or organization associated with the object.
 This could be the logo of the owning or hosting institution.
 It is _recommended_{: .rfc} that a [IIIF Image API][3] service be available for this image for rescaling.

     Usage:
     {: .usage}
-    * Any resource _may_{: .rfc} have a logo associated with it
+    * Any resource _MAY_ have a logo associated with it

 license
 :   A link to a resource that describes the license or rights statement under which the resource is being used.
 The rationale for this being a URI and not a human readable label is that typically there is one license for many resources, and the text is too long to be displayed to the user along with the object.
 If displaying the text is a requirement, then it is _recommended_{: .rfc} to include the information in an `attribution` field instead.

     Usage:
     {: .usage}
-    * Any resource _may_{: .rfc} have a license associated with it
+    * Any resource _MAY_ have a license associated with it

 ####  4.3.
 Technical Fields